tanhowseng/nctuLab3/README.md

 6. Why need to set "`ip_proto=17`" in the flow entry?

-7. Compare the differences between the iPerf results of `SimpleController.py` and `controller.py` in detail.
+7. Compare the differences between the iPerf results of `SimpleController.py` and `controller.py` in detail. <br />
 For `SimpleController.py`,  the switch s2 is not utilised for the data forwarding.
 We can tell by looking at the ports of each switch and their connections in topology and controller respectively.
 Since the ports of the swicthes does not change position (topo.py is consistent), the connections as specified in each controller can be depicted as follows:
 ![picture](qn7.png)